The Best Gluten-Free Restaurants in NYC

 The Little Beet

-There’s a reason this place always has lines out the door at lunchtime: delicious, creatively prepared veggies and proteins that always hit the spot.
+There’s a reason this place always has a line out the door at lunchtime: delicious, creatively prepared veggies and proteins that always hit the spot.
 (We also love its sit-down sister restaurant, The Little Beet Table.)

 Multiple locations; thelittlebeet.com